Macca050598/Client-Testimonials/README.md

 ## About This Repository

-This repository serves as a collection of client testimonials from my freelance and professional work.
+This repository serves as a collection of client testimonials from my freelance and personal business work.
 Each testimonial includes:
 - The client's feedback.
 - A brief description of the project (if applicable).
 - A link to the original review (if available).